Sardinia 8 Day Crewed Motor Yacht Itinerary

 Day 7: Plage de Roccapina to Bonifacio

 Roccapina beach is a natural bay with rocks to the sides, overlooked by the Lion de Roccapina located in south-west Corsica.
 This part of the island has a popular trail leading up to a panoramic viewpoint, for those who wish to stretch their legs and take in a sea view!
-From here, you will cruise along to Bonifacio, an unmissable spot that is perched dramatically on the cliffs edge resembling a medieval village.
+From here, you will cruise along to Bonifacio, an unmissable Corsica yacht charter destination that is perched dramatically on the cliffs edge resembling a medieval village.
 Enjoy a wonderful meal on deck or hop off into the town for a bite to eat, depending on your preference!

 Day 8: Bonifacio